cferdinandi/adventure/content/gm.md

 <p class="margin-bottom-small"><strong>Here are some things you can do as GM.</strong></p>

 - Present a monster or a location challenge
-- Reveal an unwelcome truth
+- Reveal new information or foreshadowing
-- Show signs of an approaching threat
-- Deal damage
 - Use up their resources
-- Turn their move back on them
 - Separate them
 - Give an opportunity to shine
-- Show a downside to a character choice
+- Put someone in a tough spot
 - Offer an opportunity, with or without cost
-- Put someone in a spot
 - Present two choices

 <p class="margin-bottom-small"><strong>And here are some things you can do within a location.</strong></p>

 - Change the environment
-- Point to a looming threat
-- Introduce a new creature type
+- Introduce a new creature
-- Use a threat from an existing creature
 - Make them backtrack
-- Present riches… at a price
+- Present riches... at a price
-- Present a challenge
+- Spring a trap

-### Leave maps incomplete

-If you find maps helpful for visualizing spaces and helping players work through an adventure or battle, by all means use them.

-But don’t draw or download complete maps before the adventure starts.
-Leave blank spots and open space to fill in as the game progresses.

-Players will shape the world as they move through it.
-It’s important to have space to fill in new details.

-{{<callout title="How to Create Maps">}}
-If you want to try drawing your own maps, [Esper the Bard’s series on map-making is fantastic](https://www.youtube.com/watch?v=AeEUMCf0sys&list=PL4lwwEJ-yFaLLyVaHpqVeMUWSNe8NcXgG).
-You can also find tons of free maps at [Dyson Logos](https://dysonlogos.blog/maps/), and inexpensive maps and other printables at [2-Minute Tabletop](https://2minutetabletop.com/).

-Depending on the age and interests of your players, it might also be fun and interesting if you added a physical element to the game.
-You can create maps for locations by building them with blocks, or using toys and figurines for characters, monsters, and NPCS.
-{{</callout>}}

 ### Balancing Campaigns